-Looking to boost your knowledge of the Caribbean and increase your chances of winning the next pub quiz?
+Looking to boost your local knowledge of the Caribbean and increase your chances of winning the next pub quiz?
 Check out these interesting facts about the islands of Antigua and Barbuda!

 Antigua and Barbuda is a collection of 2 small islands (Antigua and Barbuda) and 35 tiny islands in the Caribbean.

 These islands were discovered by Christopher Columbus in 1493, although it wasn’t colonised by English settlers until 1632.